 Trouble is, One.com doesn’t offer any backups on their first few hosting tiers.

 A few other hosts, like FastComet, will include daily backups on even their cheapest plan.
-And they’ll store up to 30 days worth off-site so you can roll back to an earlier version within a single click.
+They’ll store up to 30 days worth off-site so you can roll back to an earlier version within a single click.

-Not even having a that potential option on a less expensive One.com plan is a little disappointing.
+Not even having that option on a less expensive One.com plan is a little disappointing.

 One.com Pricing, Hosting Plans & Quick Facts